isomerpages/nlb-reference/_science-tech-sciences/COVID 19 Resilience and Restrictions.md

 **What can the world learn from China’s response to COVID-19?**<br>
 China was the first country to experience the outbreak of COVID-19.
 China adopts aggressive prevention and control strategies to contain and eliminate local infections.
 China uses old school public health strategies such as mask wearing, hand washing, social distancing, and restriction of public events and travel, contact tracing and quarantining infected people.
 New technologies assist too.
 “However, successful containment has also left China’s population almost entirely vulnerable, and thus the country needs to persist with strong public health measures until population immunity is established through vaccination.”

-Tang, J. L., & Abbasi, K. (2021, December 2).
+Tang, J. L., &amp; Abbasi, K. (2021, December 2).
 What can the world learn from China’s response to COVID-19? *British Medical Journal, 375*.
 Retrieved December 27, 2021, from [https://www.bmj.com/content/375/bmj.n2806.full.pdf](https://www.bmj.com/content/375/bmj.n2806.full.pdf)

 ### Reports

 **Losing time: End this pandemic and secure the future**<br>
 COVID-19 has revealed the urgent need for the world to respond to the current pandemic and to prepare for the next health threat.
 These health emergencies go beyond the health sector including finance, trade, labour, and education.
 Pandemic preparedness and response requires a whole-of-society approach.
 Countries must employ the full range of tools available beyond vaccines including equitable access to diagnostics and novel antivirals, masking, distancing, and ventilation.
 “There is no single magic bullet to end pandemics, but there is a combination of measures that will: commitment, finance, global public goods, alerts and preparedness, and leadership.”

-Sirleaf, J., & Clark, H. (2021, November 21).
+Sirleaf, J., &amp; Clark, H. (2021, November 21).
 Losing time: End this pandemic and secure the future. *The Independent Panel for Pandemic Preparedness and Response*.
 Retrieved December 27, 2021, from [https://theindependentpanel.org/wp-content/uploads/2021/11/COVID-19-Losing-Time_Final.pdf](https://theindependentpanel.org/wp-content/uploads/2021/11/COVID-19-Losing-Time_Final.pdf)

 **Global Health Security Index: Advancing collective action and accountability amid global crisis, 2021**<br>
 The Global Health Security (GHS) Index assesses pandemic preparedness and provides a benchmark for capacities to prevent, detect, and respond to epidemics and pandemics across 195 countries.
 The 2021 GHS Index finds that although many countries took steps to respond to the COVID-19 pandemic, all countries remain unprepared to meet future pandemic threats.
 Countries now have a more accurate understanding of what the lack of preparedness means for their health and prosperity.
 Countries should develop new tools and build additional capacities to better protect lives and livelihoods against the next pandemic.

-Bell, J. A., & Nuzzo, J. B. (2021, December).
+Bell, J. A., &amp; Nuzzo, J. B. (2021, December).
 Global Health Security Index: Advancing collective action and accountability amid global crisis, 2021. *Nuclear Threat Initiative*.
 Retrieved December 27, 2021, from [https://www.ghsindex.org/wp-content/uploads/2021/12/2021_GHSindexFullReport_Final.pdf](https://www.ghsindex.org/wp-content/uploads/2021/12/2021_GHSindexFullReport_Final.pdf)

 **Tackling COVID-19 over the long term: How to strengthen international efforts to end the pandemic**<br>
 A fragmented global response risks extending the COVID-19 pandemic.
 Further variants are likely to emerge and all countries remain in a dangerous phase of the pandemic.
 Policy makers need to take action to develop a stronger plan for vaccinating the world, as well as invest in the surveillance and healthcare capacity that will be essential to combating the virus over the coming years.
 Countries should take it that their contributions would not only help end the pandemic, but equip the world to face future threats.